Till January 15, 2021, SafePal has supported 20 blockchains and more than 10,000 tokens.

 On SafePal S1, things are totally different.
-Since all of the three blockchains are using the same encryption algorithm, and SafePal S1 program has supported such algorithm, integrating these three blockchains won't pose obvious challenges or threat to the device memory.
+Since all of the three blockchains are using the same encryption algorithm, and the SafePal S1 program has supported such an algorithm, integrating these three blockchains won't pose obvious challenges or threats to the device memory.

-For now, most blockchains are adopting encryption algorithms such as secp256k1, nist256p1 and ed25519, which are all support by SafePal S1 already.
-So technically, SafePal S1 can support unlimited of cryptocurrencies.
+For now, most blockchains are adopting encryption algorithms such as secp256k1, nist256p1, and ed25519, which are all support by SafePal S1 already.
+So technically, SafePal S1 can support unlimited cryptocurrencies.
 This structure is very different from Ledger, and is also a strong highlight of SafePal S1.

 SafePal S1 has supported firmware upgrade.
-Users are able to on-board new currencies through upgrading their SafePal devices.
+Users are able to add new currencies by upgrading their SafePal devices.
 Welcome to learn more about "How is SafePal firmware upgrade secure?".
 Let us know if it helps!